Demystifying the Technical Workshop: A Comprehensive Guide

 This process kicks off simultaneously with product documentation, as the solution architect (SA) is always present during the initial workshops, during which the client details their idea, existing components, or tested hypotheses.
 Throughout this phase, the SA focuses on:

 • Minimum Spec Server.
-Crafting a list of server settings with minimal necessary specifications to handle anticipated loads effectively.
+Crafting a list of server settings with minimal necessary specifications to handle anticipated loads effectively, while identifying and addressing potential risks related to server performance and reliability.

 • Integrations.
-Identifying and compiling a list of potential integrations required for the project’s functionality.
+Identifying and compiling a list of potential integrations required for the project’s functionality, with attention to any potential risks that could arise from third-party dependencies.

 • Technology Stack.
-Drawing upon research findings, the SA proposes a technology stack that meets current needs and anticipates future scalability requirements.
+Drawing upon research findings, the SA proposes a technology stack that meets current needs and anticipates future scalability requirements, ensuring that potential risks associated with technology choices are considered and mitigated.

 • Solution Architecture Diagrams (SAD).
 Formulating the overarching structure of the product through detailed diagrams illustrating the interactions between the Server, Integrations, and the chosen Technology Stack.